Welcome to the CFUW-Ottawa Interest Groups!

 Movie Club

 Are you interested in watching movies that inspire, educate, and make you think?
 Once a month, a movie is selected for Movie Club members to watch.
 The selection includes foreign films, documentaries, hidden gems and others.
-The movie may be selected from an online site (eg Netflix, CBC Gems, NFB) or one that the Bytowne or Mayfair Theatre is showing.
+The movie may be selected from an online site (usually Netflix, but also CBC Gems and NFB) or one playing at the Bytowne or Mayfair Theatre.
 The choice will be dependent on the Bytowne's or Mayfair's selection ... and the weather!

 • For online films, an email is sent to members at the beginning of the month to let them know the choice of film.
 Members can watch it at their leisure at home.
 Those who wish to share their thoughts about the movie with the group can email their review/feedback.
 Later in the month (4th WEDNESDAY, 7:30pm), a Zoom discussion takes place for those who wish to discuss the movie with others.